 It doesn’t matter if we live or die, but it matters very much how we live while we are here.

-Points to Ponder for 1 Nephi 6-10 Here are some questions intended to stimulate your thinking about the message of 1 Nephi 6-10 during the week of January 15-21.
+To accompany your Come, Follow Me study for the week of January 15-21 Here are some questions intended to stimulate your thinking about the message of 1 Nephi 6-10.
 Possible answers are found at the end, but you’ll have more fun and learn more if you come up with your own answers first.
 They may well be better than mine!
-In addition to reading the indicated chapters from 1 Nephi this week, you may enjoy: Reading the corresponding material from the Book of Mormon Institute Student Manual at Chapter 3: 1 Nephi 6–11 (churchofjesuschrist.org) Looking at the additional resources available at Book of Mormon Central at Come Follow Me 2024: 1 Nephi 6–10 | Book of Mormon Central Watching the following videos: If you would like a Kahoot game related to this material which you could use for personal study or use with your family or your class, click here: https://create.kahoot.it/share/1-nephi-8-10/f88a58cb-a1e8-4d8c-85c2-9a0ed94d42eb .
-P oints to Ponder in 1 Nephi ...
+In addition to reading the indicated chapters from 1 Nephi this week, you may enjoy: Reading the corresponding material from the Book of Mormon Institute Student Manual at Chapter 3: 1 Nephi 6–11 (churchofjesuschrist.org) Looking at the additional resources available at Book of Mormon Central at Come Follow Me 2024: 1 Nephi 6–10 | Book of Mormon Central Watching the following videos: For a Kahoot game related to this material, click here: https://create.kahoot.it/share/1-nephi-8-10/f88a58cb-a1e8-4d8c-85c2-9a0ed94d42eb .
+Points to Ponder in 1 Nephi 6-10 1.
+Why do you suppose the Lord didn’t have Lehi’s sons get Ishmael’s family ...

-Points to Ponder Concerning the Introductory Material in the Book of Mormon For the week of January 1-7 Dinner Invitation In 2024 the Come Follow Me program invites us to enjoy together what Joseph Smith called the “most correct of any book on earth.”
+For the week of January 1-7 Dinner Invitation In 2024, the Come Follow Me program invites us to enjoy together what Joseph Smith called the “most correct of any book on earth.”
 He promised that we could “get nearer to God by abiding by its precepts, than by any other book.”
 But we won’t necessarily get closer to God simply by owning a copy of the Book of Mormon, or even by reading it.
 Nor will dozing during a Sunday School class twice a month do much for us.
 For us to get spiritual nourishment from the Book of Mormon, we need not only to “feast upon” the written words, as Nephi termed it, but to “chew” them, “digest” them, and apply them.
 This includes thinking deeply about them.
 Joseph Smith taught: “The things of God are of deep import; and time, and experience, and careful and ponderous and solemn thoughts can only find them out.”
-May I offer two helps to make y...
+May I offer two helps to make your study this year more interesting and enjoyable?
+First, you may wi...

 Comments